OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 - The Ids of objects in ``OSMPGroundTruthInit`` MUST be identical to the Ids of the same objects contained in later ``OSMPSensorDataIn`` objects.

-- If the model is instantiated multiple times, then all instantiations MUST receive the exact same content stored in the ``OSMPGroundTruthInit`` parameter.
+- If the model is instantiated multiple times, then all instantiations SHOULD receive the exact same content stored in the ``OSMPGroundTruthInit`` parameter.
 This allows a model to do expensive map calculations only once during initialization, and to share the calculated data between multiple instantiations.

--  The guaranteed lifetime of the ground truh protocol buffer pointer provided as input to the FMU MUST be from the time of the call to ``fmi2SetInteger`` that provides those values until the end of the simulation.
+-  The guaranteed lifetime of the ground truth protocol buffer pointer provided as input to the FMU MUST be from the time of the call to ``fmi2SetInteger`` that provides those values until the end of the following ``fmi2ExitInitializationMode`` call.

 Traffic Update Outputs
 ----------------------